sveltejs/sapper/site/content/docs/01-structure.md

 * `%sapper.scripts%` — script tags for the client-side app
 * `%sapper.cspnonce%` — CSP nonce taken from `res.locals.nonce` (see [Content Security Policy (CSP)](docs#Content_Security_Policy_CSP))

+To learn how to change these replacements or replace your own tags in the template file, see [Template Transforms](docs#Template_Transforms)

 ### src/routes